-This Southern Cornbread Dressing recipe is so delicious and moist, you don't need to cover it up with gravy!
-Perfectly seasoned with onions, celery, sage, and poultry seasoning, this holiday classic is a true Southern delight.
+This Southern Cornbread Dressing is so delicious and moist, you don't need to cover it up with gravy!
+Why?
+Because it's perfectly seasoned with onions, celery, sage, and poultry seasoning.
+And the cream of chicken soup guarantees it'll be rich and moist!

 Jump to: